Landsil/apps_script--rollDice/README.md

 ## Setup
+If you've been given a link a sheet with it you can just copy it and skip to point 5

 1. Go to new sheet at sheets.new
 2. Menu bar go to "Extentions" > "Apps Script"
 3. Make 3 files with those names and copy code into them